 \section{REVEAL-Bench}

-As illustrated in Figure \ref{fig:dataset_pipline}, this study constructs the REVEAL-Bench dataset through a rigorous, three-stage pipeline designed for reasoning-based image forensic: Data Curation \& Pre-filtering, Expert-grounded Evidence Collection, and Chain-of-Evidence (CoE) Synthesis.
-This approach is fundamentally distinct as it replaces manual, subjective labeling with a process that systematically integrates verifiable evidence from specialized models with the logical synthesis capabilities of large vision-language models.
-The resulting dataset contains explicit, expert knowledge-grounded Chain-of-Evidence annotations, which is crucial for training forensic detectors with superior transparency and generalization capability. \paragraph*{\textbf{Data Curation \& Prefiltering}} To ensure sufficient content, generator, and artifact diversity, we aggregate several prominent AI-generated detection benchmarks, including CNNDetection \cite{wang2020cnn}, UnivFD \cite{ojha2023towards}, AIGCDetectBenchmark \cite{zhong2023patchcraft}, GenImage \cite{zhu2023genimage}, Fake2M \cite{lu2023seeing}, and Chameleon \cite{yan2024sanity}.
-This yielded in an initial corpus of approximately 5,120K synthetic images and 850K authentic images.
+As illustrated in Figure \ref{fig:dataset_pipline}, this study constructs the REVEAL-Bench dataset through a rigorous, three-stage pipeline for reasoning-based image forensic: Data Curation \& Pre-filtering, Expert-grounded Evidence Collection, and Chain-of-Evidence (CoE) Synthesis.
+This approach is fundamentally distinct as it replaces manual and subjective labeling with a process that systematically integrates verifiable evidence from specialized models with the logical synthesis capabilities of large vision-language models.
+The resulting dataset contains explicit, expert knowledge-grounded Chain-of-Evidence annotations, which are crucial for training forensic detectors with superior transparency and generalization.

+\textbf{Data Curation \& Prefiltering.} To ensure sufficient content, generator, and artifact diversity, we aggregate several prominent AI-generated detection benchmarks, including CNNDetection \cite{wang2020cnn}, UnivFD \cite{ojha2023towards}, AIGCDetectBenchmark \cite{zhong2023patchcraft}, GenImage \cite{zhu2023genimage}, Fake2M \cite{lu2023seeing}, and Chameleon \cite{yan2024sanity}.
+This yielded an initial corpus of approximately 5,120K synthetic images and 850K authentic images.
 To manage annotation costs while ensuring high data quality, we implemented a stratified sampling strategy based on automated quality assessments \cite{talebi2018nima} and image resolution.
 Specifically, we sampled images based on aesthetic scores (50\% high, 30\% medium, 20\% low), and image resolution, high-resolution ($\geq$512$\times$512) images at 50\%, medium-resolution (384$\times$384–512$\times$512) images at 30\%, and low-resolution ($<$384$\times$384) images at 20\%.
-Images were also semantically classified into 13 major categories (e.g., humans, architecture, artworks).
-After rigorous multi-stage filtering and preprocessing to eliminate non-representative or low-quality samples, we finalized a balanced corpus of 30K synthetic and 30K real images, which serves as the foundation for subsequent expert annotation
+Images were also semantically classified into 13 major categories (e.g. humans, architecture, artworks).
+After rigorous multi-stage filtering and preprocessing to eliminate non-representative or low-quality samples, we obtained a balanced corpus spanning diverse categories, resolutions, and visual qualities, forming a reliable foundation for subsequent expert annotation and reasoning supervision.